 (4) The Board must comply with a direction under subregulation (3) as soon as is practicable.

+[Regulation 18 amended: Gazette 10 Oct 2014 p.
+3675-6.]

 19. Statement of corporate intent pending agreement

-(1) This regulation applies if the Board and the Minister have not reached agreement on a draft statement of corporate intent for the Board before the start of a financial year.
+(1) This regulation applies if the Board and the Treasurer have not reached agreement on a draft statement of corporate intent for the Board before the start of a financial year.

 (2) The latest draft statement is to be the statement of corporate intent for the Board until a draft statement of corporate intent is agreed to under regulation 20.